devgeeks/grunt-init-cordova/README.md

 - `git clone https://github.com/devgeeks/grunt-init-cordova.git`

-Now, if you run `grunt init`, under "currently-available init templates" you should now have an entry called "cordova"
+Now, if you run `grunt-init`, under "currently-available init templates" you should now have an entry called "cordova"

 If everything worked and you have the cordova template available, you are ready to use it with the [cordova-cli](https://github.com/apache/cordova-cli/) tool to get your new project up and running.